-"Scientists and philosophers consider consciousness to be....‘woven into the fabric of the universe’..... it preceded biology, existing all along in the fine scale structure of reality."
+"Scientists and philosophers consider consciousness to be....‘woven into the fabric of the universe’..... existing all along in the fine scale structure of reality."

 - Dr. Stewart Hameroff

-These artworks are constructed from thousands of photographs that Lev takes in different parts of the world and then digitally assembles into a single piece.
-To build his pieces he employs an in-depth PhotoShop process and other related methods that he fine-tuned through trial and error.
+Lev's artworks are constructed from thousands of photographs that Lev takes in different parts of the globe and then digitally assembles into single pieces.
+To build his pieces he employs an in-depth PhotoShop process that he fine-tuned through trial and error.

 In order to preserve the continuity of each project's narrative, Lev works on all of the pieces at the same time.
-His process is very much like a director working in film who maintains the integrity of the preceding and upcoming scenes in relationship to the one he is working on in the moment.
+His process resembles a film director's in that he has to maintain the integrity of the preceding and upcoming scenes in relationship to the one he is working on in the moment.

-"The way words are created by rearranging individual letters, and then words turn into sentences and paragraphs, and eventually become books, similarly, I use photographs, like letters of an alphabet, to “compose” my works."
+"The way words are created by rearranging individual letters, and then become sentences and paragraphs, and eventually turn into books, similarly, I use photographs, like letters of an alphabet, to compose my works."